jro31/jethro-codes/_articles/projects/jethro-codes.md

 I'll start with the simplest of these: `allContainingFolders`.

-This function returns any folder within `_article`, that contains a markdown article.
+This function returns any folder within the `_article` folder, that contains a markdown article.

 ```js
 import fs from 'fs';